gerstrong/Commander-Genius/readme.txt

 - MMX Support
 - OpenGL Acceleration (through Hardware on some systems)
 - better graphic effects (transparency, fading)
-- 2-player support (still incomplete)
+- 2-player support (still very incomplete)
-- high quality packs (for better sounds and music)
+- high quality packs (for better and more sounds and ingame music)
-- games menu
+- games menu that allows choosing which one to play
-- gamepad support (Assing your input devices as you want)
+- gamepad support (for using your input devices as you want)
-- patch system for mods (WIP)
+- built in patch system for mods (WIP)
 - better logics like keystacking

 and much more!